mheroth/Writing-a-Data-Scientist-Blog-Post/README.md

 --- link ---

 # Licensing, Authors, Acknowledgements
-This dataset is part of Airbnb Inside, and the original source can be found -- here --.
+This dataset is part of Airbnb Inside, and the original source can be found here: https://www.kaggle.com/datasets/airbnb/seattle.
 There you can find also the Licensing for the data and other descriptive information .
 Otherwise, feel free to use the code here as you would like!